Skip to content

 Does the Office of Student Conduct address all off-campus violations?

-• Acts of harm charges including, but not limited to, assault, harassment, or threats
+2. acts of harm charges, including, but not limited to, assault, harassment, or threats;

-• Behavior that occurs at any college or university may be processed under this Code in the same manner as on-campus behavior
+4. behavior that occurs at any college or university may be processed under this Code in the same manner as on-campus behavior; and

 Doesn't addressing off-campus violations involve double jeopardy?